DLR Portal

 • Automatic grid adaptation

-• Pressure-based solution algorithm: SIMPLE, projection method
+• Pressure-based solution algorithm: SIMPLE, fast projection method

 • Linear equation solvers: BiCGStab, GMRES, CGS with/without LDU decomposition, multigrid acceleration